October 2018 - Onwards

 In October 2018 I was offered the opportunity to work at Makkina in Notting Hill, London.
 After 14 or so years of working for OEM's it was exciting to switch things up a gear and work for this world renowned Automotive Design Consultancy led by its founder Michael Ani.
 I joined a team of extremely talented designers and modellers working closely with an impressive array of international clientele.

 During my short time at Makkina I have worked numerous projects from early ideation through to digital and physical models.
 Due to the discreet nature of the work we do at Makkina it is not possible to talk about this in any more detail.
-This is the role that I currently hold.

 August 2007 - September 2018